Takeda Pharmaceutical (NYSE:TAK) Releases FY 2022 Earnings Guidance

 Analysts Set New Price Targets

-A number of brokerages have recently issued reports on TAK.
-Cowen upgraded shares of Takeda Pharmaceutical from a market perform rating to an outperform rating in a research note on Tuesday, July 19th.
-Jefferies Financial Group lowered shares of Takeda Pharmaceutical from a buy rating to a hold rating in a research note on Friday.
-Finally, Cowen upgraded shares of Takeda Pharmaceutical from a market perform rating to an outperform rating and boosted their price target for the stock from $21.00 to $24.00 in a research note on Tuesday, July 19th.
-Three investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-According to data from MarketBeat, the company currently has an average rating of Hold and a consensus target price of $24.00.
+A number of research firms have recently weighed in on TAK.
+Cowen raised shares of Takeda Pharmaceutical from a market perform rating to an outperform rating in a research note on Tuesday, July 19th.
+Jefferies Financial Group lowered Takeda Pharmaceutical from a buy rating to a hold rating in a report on Friday, July 29th.
+Finally, Cowen upgraded shares of Takeda Pharmaceutical from a market perform rating to an outperform rating and boosted their price objective for the stock from $21.00 to $24.00 in a research report on Tuesday, July 19th.
+Three equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+According to MarketBeat.com, the stock has an average rating of Hold and a consensus price target of $24.00.

 Takeda Pharmaceutical Price Performance